rehierl/node-tree-outliner/3-1-0-design-2.md

 associating any nodes with sections while they are being exited can in principle not result in sections that accurately represent the contents of a tree.

-Apart from that, the location of a node (in terms of a tree's sections) could also be affected by nodes that are subsequent to it.
+Apart from that, the location of a node (with regards to the sections of a tree) could also be affected by nodes that are subsequent to it.
 Because of that, a node could end up having an effect on nodes that are presequent to it.

 **CLARIFICATION**
 All nodes that are entered in between a section's open and close events are said to define the content of a section.
 These nodes are said to be the content nodes of a section.

+Note that this clarification is needed, because the descendants of a type-2 sectioning node are not supposed to contribute to the content of such a declared section.

 **CLARIFICATION**
 A section is a sequence of subsequent nodes.